 As time goes by, you’ll quickly discover a sleeping position that works for you.
 The most popular positions amongst ostomates tends to be on your back or on your side.
-While sleeping on your front is considered the most comfortable by many, it can put pressure on your stoma and bag which can cause problems.
+While sleeping on your front is considered the most comfortable by many, it can put pressure on your stoma which can cause problems.
 Therefore, it’s a good idea to get used to sleeping on either your back or your side.

-You can also experiment using pillows in certain positions, for example if you’re sleeping on your side, try putting a pillow under your stoma bag for support.
+You can also experiment using pillows in certain positions.
+For example, if you’re sleeping on your side, try putting a pillow under your stoma bag for support.
 Don’t worry too much about this, you will quickly find a position that works for you.

 Make sure your stoma bag is on properly

 Our next top tip may sound like a really obvious one, but it’s really important to make sure that your stoma bag is in place properly before you go to bed!
-When we hear about leakages during the night, one of the most common causes is with the adhesion where people haven’t properly fitted the bag.
+When we hear about leakages during the night, one of the most common causes is with the adhesion where people haven’t properly fitted the stoma bag.